storj/docs/app/dcs/third-party-tools/tesla-sentry-mode-teslausb/page.md

     - **Endpoint**

 {% callout type="info"  %}
-Learn more about [](docId:bNywu7-9KLjYfk5LBQABx) on Storj DCS and using [](docId:XKib9SzjtEXTXWvdyYWX6).&#x20;
+Learn more about [](docId:bNywu7-9KLjYfk5LBQABx) on Storj and using [](docId:XKib9SzjtEXTXWvdyYWX6).&#x20;
 {% /callout %}

 ### Configure teslausb

-Teslausb is the open source software that will run on the Raspberry Pi to send your videos to Storj DCS.
-Now that you have your gateway credentials for Storj DCS, you need to set up teslausb on the Raspberry Pi and configure it for use with those Storj DCS credentials.
+Teslausb is the open source software that will run on the Raspberry Pi to send your videos to Storj.
+Now that you have your gateway credentials for Storj, you need to set up teslausb on the Raspberry Pi and configure it for use with those Storj credentials.

 ### Part 1 - One-step setup